What is the spiritual meaning of anorexia? This article has some ideas based on my lived experience…

 So anorexia could be related to the fear of maturing, due to a perception of adult life as lonely and unsafe.
 Perhaps the child has learned this from an environment or culture that values precocity and youth over wisdom and experience.
 What do you think?

 Here are 20 ways I helped myself to recover from an eating issue:

-1) I resolved my subconcious beliefs of unworthiness and guilt by taking part in Family Constellations (also see here).
+1) I resolved my subconscious beliefs of unworthiness and guilt by taking part in Family Constellations.
 I specifically forgave myself for being born female (in China girls are still being aborted or abandoned due to their ‘lower social value’).
 After this I finally felt able to breathe, eat and exist again.